Why I start my year in November

 While it may feel good to join in on the festivities, your life doesn’t need to align with a collective countdown for it to count.

-✨ The Takeaway: You don’t have to wait for January 1
+✨ The takeaway: You don’t have to wait for January 1

 a marquee board says Happy New Year